 The afternoon will be spent at Valletta’s National Library, one of the most venerable treasures of the Maltese Islands.
 This famous library has collections spanning back centuries to the medieval ages.
 A National Library Librarian joins us for this leg of our tour today and will describe some of the great treasures in these collections as we explore the building.

-The day will wrap up with an Upper Barrakka elevators ride down to the old Customs House where a Dghajsa (a traditional Maltese boat) awaits to give us a private cruise of the Grand Harbor.
+The day will wrap up with an Upper Barrakka elevators ride down to the old Customs House where a Dghajsa (a traditional Maltese boat) awaits to give us a private cruise of the Grand Harbor of Malta.
 Megalithic peoples once sailed these waters.
 So did the Phoenicians, the Romans, Ottomans, British, Napoleon and now you!
 You’re part of Maltese history as well!

 Lunch today will be a fantastic fish lunch in the village of Marsaxlokk, Malta’s chief fishing village plus a prime spot to watch the brightly painted fishing boats.
 We’ll be launching at one of Marsaxlokk’s finest restaurants.
-The rest of your day will be free for enjoying at your leisure.
+Later today, enjoy some bocci with the locals or just enjoy the entertainment.

-Next, we will jump on a boat that takes us on a 25-minute crossing from North Malta to the island of Gozo this afternoon, the second-largest island in the archipelago.
+After lunch, we will jump on a boat that takes us on a 25-minute crossing, from North Malta to the island of Gozo, the second-largest island in the archipelago.
 If you’ve read Homer’s Odyssey, you’ll know that Gozo has a long association with Ogygia, the island home of the nymph, Calypso.

-There is really no better way to experience the island of Gozo than on a Quad Bike.
-Ride along less traveled roads to discover unbelievable beauty and tranquility.
+Day 6 - There is really no better way to experience the island of Gozo than on a Quad Bike.
+So enjoy a ride along less-traveled roads to discover unbelievable beauty and tranquility.
 We will enjoy a deliciously prepared picnic lunch at one of our stops.
+Our stop will be Wied I-Gasri, the Ghari Valley.
+It’s a marvelous place for a country walk or for a dip in the sea.
+View the Xwejni Salt Pans, Fungus Rock and Dwejra Bay.

 We will enjoy a tasty dinner at the water’s edge this evening.
 Xlendi Bay provides the perfect backdrop to an evening dining experience.
-Enjoy a stroll along the bay and take it all in.
+So enjoy a stroll along the bay and take it all in.

 Day 8 - Today we depart from our hotel to the airport.
 We trust you had an amazing time in the Maltese Islands and will leave with a lifetime of fond memories and new friends.